christianguerrero93/LibraryManageMentSystem/README.md

 5) ADD/UPDATE/DELETE Borrower
 6) Override Due Date From Book Loans

-Below is the schema created for the project
+Below is the schema created for the project and Forward Engineered Tables in MySQL Workbench

 ![librarymanagement schema](https://user-images.githubusercontent.com/26370037/52392980-2eb89d80-2a72-11e9-9d0d-275dfd63045c.PNG)